The curriculum for the General Internal Medicine Fellowship Training Program has several components including:

 - Participating in biweekly work-in-progress research meetings.

-- Biweekly Division Grand Rounds, weekly Department Grand Rounds, and monthly Division of Outcomes and Health Services Research works in progress conference.
+- Biweekly Division Grand Rounds, weekly Department Grand Rounds, and monthly Outcomes and Health Services Research team's works-in-progress conference.

 - Academic Skills seminars sponsored by the Department of Clinical Sciences.

 - CHAMP clinician educator curriculum, which has several formal sections on learning how to improve teaching effectiveness, and how to do evaluation and feedback, among other topics.